Overview

 Waste Townsville.

-Costs/funding Some initiatives funded by TCC (WALOR at schools
+Costs/funding Some initiatives funded by Councils (WALOR

-other initiatives undertaken by Council under contract by VISY. |
+by industry, other initiatives undertaken by Council under contract

 |